Section 7 of 15

 Step 5: Secure the Tractor

-- Put on the parking brake.
+- Apply the parking brakes.

 - Put the transmission in Neutral.